tnc-ca-geo/animl-ml/models/camera-trap-vehicle-classifier/README.md

 pip install -r requirements.txt
 ```

 Then step through `camera-trap-vehicle-classifier_compile.ipynb`.
-The notebook should produce a torchscript model 'camera-trap-vehicle-classifier_compiled_cpu.pt2' in the `./exported-model/` directory.
+The notebook should produce a torchscript model 'camera-trap-vehicle-classifier_compiled_cpu.pt' in the `./exported-model/` directory.

 Note for others using these steps to deploy a different model: the versions of `torch` and `torchvision` that you pin in your `Dockerfile` used for serving must match the versions you use when compiling the model to torchscript.
 To check which versions you're using in your venv use `pip freeze` and to bump the versions up (or down) use `pip install --upgrade` (e.g. `pip install --upgrade torchvision==0.15.1`).